amikael/mammoth-nlp-setup/README.md

 # mammoth-nlp-setup
-Snippets to facilitate with the mammoth-nlp setup on Puhti and LUMI
+Snippets to facilitate with the search for the optimal mammoth-nlp setup on Puhti and LUMI.

 ## Purpose
 This repository was born to develop an optimal setup procedure for the Mammoth Toolkit (known as `mammoth-nlp` in pip) for Transformer-based MT.